LucaLeonx/MAPF_pii_Project/docs/tutorial/introduction.md

 The code we will use is available in the `/examples/solvers/cbs` folder of the [project repository](https://github.com/LucaLeonx/MAPF_pii_Project/tree/main/docs/examples)

-We recommend to copy the entire `examples` directory to test it.
+We recommend to download the entire `examples.zip` directory to test it.

 Opening the `cbs.py` file, we see the following main() method
 ```python